UMAprotocol/protocol/documentation/synthetic_tokens/tutorials/using_the_uma_sponsor_cli_tool.md

-# UMA Sponsor CLI Tool
+# Using the UMA Sponsor CLI Tool

 The Sponsor CLI tool lets you interact with a synthetic token contract.
 In this tutorial, you’ll be deploying a synthetic token contract to a local testnet and interacting with it via the Sponsor CLI tool.